 Macworld UK recently

-from Palm Inc. about their experience working at Apple during the salad days of the Newton project.
+spoke with executives from Palm Inc. about their experience working at Apple during the salad days of the Newton project.
 Newton, Apple’s own handheld organizer, paved the way for the success of Palm and other PDA manufacturers.
 Long consigned to the scrap yards of defunct Apple projects, the Newton MessagePad still has diehard advocates.

 “Palm executives admit they learned from working on Apple’s Newton PDA, which discontinued in February 1998,” writes Macworld UK’s Jonny Evans.
 Evans spoke with PalmSource vice president business development Albert Chu and senior vice president worldwide marketing Gabi Schindler about what they learned working at Apple.